lubuntu-team/manual/source/F/keyboard_shortcuts.rst

 Hotkeys, also known as keyboard shortcuts, allow users to easily navigate, start applications, and change settings like resize windows.
 These are useful as they create a smooth and time efficient user experience.
 It would benefit users to take a few minutes to learn some of these shortcuts.

 Lubuntu has manages the keyboard shortcuts using two layers.
-Namely, LXQT Global Keys and Openbox.
+Namely, LXQt Global Keys and Openbox.

 Global-keys
 --------------

-Global-keys (lxqt-globalkeysd) is a component of the LXQT environment.
-Gloabal-keys takes preference over Openbox keyboard shortcuts.
+Global-keys (lxqt-globalkeysd) is a component of the LXQt environment.
+Global-keys takes preference over Openbox keyboard shortcuts.
 Global keys are viewed, (dis)enabled and managed using Shortcut keys (Chapter 3.2.14).

 Openbox keyboard shortcuts